KyleGospo/docs.bazzite.gg/src/Gaming/Hardware_compatibility_for_gaming.md

 !!!
 Protip

-    [The Hardware for Linux website](https://linux-hardware.org/?view=computers) is a good indicator for how well OEM hardware is supported and how well drivers are detected.
+    [The Hardware for Linux website](https://linux-hardware.org/?view=computers) is a good indicator for how well OEM hardware is supported and driver supoport on the Linux desktop.

 ### Steam Gaming Mode Requirements